 AlphaCool has been making products specifically for custom loops for some time now.
 The Eisblock XPX Aurora Plexi Digital is one of their most successful CPU blocks to date.
 They recently updated with an RGB version.
-The result is one of the most aesthetically pleasing CPU water blocks to ever exist.
+The result is one of the most aesthetically pleasing CPU water blocks to ever exist and the best looking CPU water block on our list.
 It also performs like a champ.

 The updated version of the Eisblock looks much better than the original.
 The transparent chamber shows off the internals beautifully.
 It has a smooth clear finish all around, with black accents for some extra flavor.
 It offers efficient performance thanks to the ramp system design.
 Quality is also solid all around.